Who are we testing?

 All patients, visitors and vendors are required to wear a face mask or face cover.
 You are encouraged to bring your own face cover or mask.

-Patients, staff and visitors coming into our clinic are being met by a greeter to be screened for symptoms, including coughing and fever.
-They will be directed to the appropriate waiting area.
 We are limiting the people who come with patients to only one parent, guardian or caregiver.

 To serve the best interest of our patients and community, we are taking steps to expand the ways we are able to provide care.
 We will be delivering some of the care virtually – with phone or tele-health visits.
 We will continue to provide excellent care for our members through virtual care options and in-person when necessary.
 Allowing patients to stay home and still get great care will help address the community spread of COVID-19.